Nikita Alexandrov

-Nikita Igorevich Alexandrov (Никита Игоревич Александров; born 16 September 2000) is a German-born Russian professional ice hockey forward for the Springfield Thunderbirds of the American Hockey League (AHL), while under contract to the St. Louis Blues of the National Hockey League (NHL).
+Nikita Igorevich Alexandrov (Никита Игоревич Александров; born 16 September 2000) is a German-born Russian professional ice hockey forward who is currently signed with the Shanghai Dragons of the Kontinental Hockey League (KHL).
+He most recently played for the Ontario Reign of the American Hockey League (AHL), while under contract to the Los Angeles Kings of the National Hockey League (NHL).
 He was drafted 62nd overall by the Blues in the second round of the 2019 NHL entry draft.

 Playing career

 Junior

 In Germany, Alexandrov played junior hockey for Iserlohner EC in the German Development League (DNL), before being drafted 50th overall by the Charlottetown Islanders for the Quebec Major Junior Hockey League (QMJHL) in the 2017 CHL Import Draft.

 On 22 September 2017, Alexandrov made his QMJHL debut and first QMJHL assist in a 3–1 loss against the Moncton Wildcats.
 On 4 November 2017, Alexandrov scored his first QMJHL goal and hat-trick in a 5–4 overtime win against the Sherbrooke Phoenix.
 Overall, he played 66 games with 13 goals and 18 assists, helping the Islanders reach the semi-finals of the 2018 QMJHL playoffs.

 In the 2018–19 season, Alexandrov improved on his rookie season with 27 goals and 34 assists in 64 games played.
 For the 2019–20 season, he was named the alternate captain of the Islanders, playing 42 games with 23 goals and 31 assists in the shortened season.